Bone broth vegetable soup with white beans, bacon, and tarragon, a comforting, warming soup for the cold days.

 - In the meantime chop the potatoes into small cubes.
-Give the potatoes to the soup, stir for about 2 minutes more, then add the cooking water from the beans and the beef bone broth.
+Add the potatoes to the soup, stir for about 2 minutes more, then add the cooking water from the beans and the beef bone broth.
 Add all the dried herbs and the cooked beans.
 Cover and bring to a boil.
 Lower the heat and simmer gently until all the vegetables are soft (check the potatoes), about 20 minutes or so.

 - If using pickled tarragon, chop it finely and add it to the soup now together with some of the pickling vinegar.
 Start with one tablespoon, taste the soup and continue adding more, a little at a time, until the soup tastes to your liking.
 I do like mine rather sour, so I sometimes end up adding 4 or 5 tablespoons vinegar.

 - If you don't have any bean cooking broth, use more beef bone broth.
 If you have more bean cooking broth, you can use it all for the soup and adjust the beef broth quantity accordingly.

-Note 3: I pickle my own tarragon leaves every summer, but as I assume that most of you don't do that, just use dry or fresh tarragon for the soup and white wine vinegar to sour the soup.
+- I pickle my own tarragon leaves every summer, but as I assume that most of you don't do that, just use dry or fresh tarragon for the soup and white wine vinegar to sour the soup.
 If you are using pickled tarragon, leave out the dry one and add the finely chopped pickled tarragon at the end of the cooking process.
 Use the pickling vinegar to sour the soup.